opedroso/rust-windbg/README.md

 overflow-checks = true      # enable arithmetic overflow checks ()
 ```

 Be aware that adding `lto` will dramatically increase the link time.
 I had builds that take 1.5 seconds to complete under the `profile.dev` now take 15+ seconds after `lto` was added.
+Check for yourself if it is worth it for your project.
 The `Cargo.toml` token setting of `split-debuginfo = "packed"` directs the Rust toolchain to extract debug information present in the object files (function address, variable offsets, line number to address mappings) to a separate symbol file that can then be made available to interested parties.
 Be aware that having this information makes it much easier to reverse engineer your executable.
 Also that different platforms provide different file format with this information:

 Platform | Toolchain | File Extension | Notes